 Easy to Grow in the Garden

-- Sweet potatoes aren’t just nutritious, but also easy to grow and harvest.
+- Sweet potatoes aren’t just nutritious, but also fairly easy to grow and harvest.

 - The tropical origin of the plant means that it is drought- and heat-tolerant and susceptible to very few pests and diseases.
-Sweet potatoes grow best in the South or warm zones as the crop can not tolerate the cold.
+Sweet potatoes grow best in the southern United States or other warm parts of the country, as the crop can not tolerate the cold.

 - However, sweet potatoes can be cultivated in northern climates if planted after the soil has warmed in the spring and harvested before the first frost in the fall.

 See more information on growing and planting sweet potatoes.

 Sweet Potatoes in the Kitchen